-> FHA loans are typically best-suited for low-down payment buyers with average or below-average credit scores; and buyers looking at multi-unit homes (e.g.; 2-unit homes, 3-unit homes, and 4-unit homes) as a primary residence.
+FHA loans are typically best-suited for low-down payment buyers with average or below-average credit scores.
+They’re also good for buyers looking at multi-unit homes (e.g.; 2-unit homes, 3-unit homes, and 4-unit homes) as a primary residence.

-FHA loans require mortgage insurance premiums (MIP) but, in January 2015, those FHA MIP costs were reduced to help keep FHA loans affordable for buyers using the program.
+The downside?
+FHA loans require mortgage insurance premiums (MIP).
+But, in January 2017, those FHA MIP costs were reduced to help keep FHA loans affordable for buyers using the program.

-Noteworthy: FHA loans are assumable, which means that a future buyer of your home can purchase your home with its¬†FHA loan -- and its mortgage rate! -- still attached.
-You can actually pass today's low rates on to tomorrow's buyer of your home.Click to see today's rates (May 27th, 2016)
+Also worth noting, FHA loans are assumable.
+This means that a future buyer of your home can purchase your home with its FHA loan — and its mortgage rate! — still attached.

-The program allows for 3% down, grants access to below-market mortgage rates, and offer discounted rates for private mortgage insurance.
+These programs allow for 3% down, grants access to below-market mortgage rates, and offer discounted rates for private mortgage insurance.

-Noteworthy: The¬†HomeReady‚ĄĘ program is available in low-income areas, areas with a high minority population, and areas affected by a natural¬†disaster.
-However, you do not need to be a low-income household or a¬†minority to get approved.
+However, you do not need to be a low-income household or living in a primarily minority area to get approved.
 You must only own a home in a pre-approved area.

 The Conventional 97 is a special program which was recently reinstated by the Federal Housing Finance Agency (FHFA), which is the parent of both Fannie Mae and Freddie Mac.